jmdaweb/inputLock/readme.md

 Input Lock has the following known problems:

 * The shortcuts control+alt+del and windows+l can be used even when the keyboard is locked.
-* NVDA unlocks the keyboard and other input methods when the computer wakes up from standby mode or the session is restored from the Windows lock screen.
 * On some laptops, the touchpad still accepts user input after mouse is blocked.

 ## Changelog

+### Version 1.10

+* Updated compatibility flags for recent NVDA versions.
+* Updated translations.
+* Updated documentation.
+* Now, minimum supported version is 2021.3.
+* The input will remain blocked after waking up from standby mode.
+Thanks to Javi Dominguez.

 ### Version 1.9